sparky8512/usb-pwm-fan/README.md

 ### Connecting the fan to the microcontroller board

-The firmware currently supports up to three fan connections.
+The firmware supports up to three fan connections.

 The first PWM output is on pin PB5, which is normally labelled `D9` on microcontroller boards.
 This must be connected to the PWM input pin on the fan connector.
 This is the pin at the end of the connector outside the notches and fans usually have a blue wire going to this pin on the connector.